Totally $\Delta$-modular IPs with two non-zeros in most rows: Dynamic Program

 By definition, the statement is true for any $t\in V(T)-t_0$, where $t$ is a leaf.
 Assume that $t$ is not a leaf.
 Then, $t$ has $q$ children $t_1,\dots,t_q$, such that for each $i\in[q]$, and each $\chi_{t_i}\in\mathcal{X}_{t_i}$ and $d_{t_i}\in\mathcal{D}$, it holds by induction that $F_{t_i}(\chi_{t_i},d_{t_i})=\mathrm{OPT}(I(t_i,\chi_{t_i},d_{t_i}))$.
 Recall from \Cref{sec:reduction}, that $\ell,u\in[-f_{\ref{thm_cookproximity}}(n,\Delta),f_{\ref{thm_cookproximity}}(n,\Delta)]^n\cap\Z^n$.
 Consider an optimal solution $x_t^*(\chi_t,d_t)\in[-f_{\ref{thm_cookproximity}}(n,\Delta),f_{\ref{thm_cookproximity}}(n,\Delta)]^n\cap\Z^n$ of $I(t,\chi_t,d_t)$.
 For $i\in[q]$, we can decompose $x_t^*(\chi_t,d_t)$ into solutions for $I_{t_i}(\chi_{t_i},d_{t_i})$, where $\chi_{t_i}$ and $d_{t_i}$ are induced by the corresponding assignments of $x_t^*(\chi_t,d_t)$.
 By definition of the spaces $\mathcal{X}_{t_i}$ for $i\in[q]$ and $\mathcal{D}$, we can see that the corresponding optimal values have been pre-computed.
 Further, the dynamic program explores all valid assignments for variables in $B_t$.
 Thus, $c_t^\intercal x_t^*(\chi_t,d_t)=c_t^\intercal x_t(\chi_t,d_t)$, certifying optimality.

 We conclude the proof with an analysis of the runtime.
 The total size of the tree-decomposition is linear in $n$, i.e., $|V(T)|\in O(n)$.
 For each vertex $t\in V(T)$, we obtain at most $(2n\Delta f_{\ref{thm_cookproximity}}(n,\Delta)+1)^k\cdot(2f_{\ref{thm_cookproximity}}(n,\Delta)+1)^{O((k\Delta)^2)}$ relevant rooted instances.
 Each local instance can be solved in polynomial time.
 For bags of type~\ref{type1}, this corresponds to enumerate all possible assignments within the proximity bound.
 For bags of type~\ref{type2}, this corresponds to solving an integer program with bounded subdeterminants and two non-zeros per row, see \Cref{thm_twononzeros}.
-Solving a rooted instance corresponds to solving a local instance and combining it with a polynomial number of rooted instances, which can again be done in polynomial time. \end{proof}
+Solving a rooted instance corresponds to solving a local instance and combining it with a polynomial number of rooted instances, which can again be done in polynomial time. \end{proof} \begin{proof}[Proof of \Cref{cor_tu}] The statement follows from \Cref{thm_main} and its proof with the following additional observations.